 This research report was prepared based on a qualitative study evaluating the impact of a pilot esports program implemented in one youth school under the initiative of the Public Institution “EDU Vilnius” on 9th–10th grade students.
 The aim of the study was to explore how participation in esports lessons affects students’ social, emotional, and healthy lifestyle skill development, academic outcomes, and attitudes toward school and learning.
 The study was conducted from November 2023 to June 2024, using focus group methods and participant observation during esports lessons, as well as drawing on an analysis of relevant scientific literature.
 The analysis integrates the experiences of the project team, teachers, and students, allowing an assessment of program implementation, the learning process, and perceived changes, and providing insights into the potential of esports as an educational tool to enhance student motivation, engagement, and social-emotional competencies.

-You can view the research report here:
+You can view the project report 2024 here (EN): Atsisiųsti / Download

 9. IMPACT ASSESSMENT REPORT OF THE “KŪRYBINĖS JUNGTYS” PROJECT “THE ART OF INQUIRY: PARTNERSHIP FOR DEEP LEARNING” (2024, Druskininkai; 2025, Vilnius)